onhalfway/weijiacheng/docs/contents/wjch/en/headway/elementary/hw4e-elementary-sb.md

   - My class is very international!
 The students are from Mexico, Japan, Egypt, Spain, Hungary, and Switzerland.
 Our teacher's name is Charlotte.
 She's very young and she's very nice.
 I really like her.
 She's a good teacher.
 - DAY 10: I love London!!
   - POSTED ON APRIL 15TH BY ANNALISA
   - Hello again!
 It's great here.
 I love London!
 It's big, but interesting.
 I like shopping, but it's very expensive.
 I go to the parks.
 They are really beautiful.
 And I go to museums and galleries.
 The National Gallery is free!
-I go by bus or by Underground- it's very easy.
+I go by bus or by Underground - it's very easy.
   - The weather's OK, cold but sunny.
 The food is OK, too!
 And the coffee is great!
 There are a lot of Italian coffee bars in London!
 Check out my photos!
 - Annalisa is a student in London.
 Read and listen to her blog.
 Are the sentences true (√) or false(×)?
 Correct the false sentences.
   - 1 Annalisa is from Italy. (√)